youngminpark2559/kaggle/histopathologic-cancer-detection/README.md

 -

 #### Opinion on trainng process and result
-- Even if tumor is verified being located in center of (36,36) region of image, I used full size image (96,96) on training.

-My personal principle in dealing with big data is to include all data only unless it's not missing values, flat white or black images.
-That idea comes from my opinion which I think there can be informative factors and interactions in data which just look unrelated to target problem.
+-

-#### PyTorch backprop, autograd, gradient post
+#### Backpropagation, autograd, gradient in PyTorch
-- If you want to read them, related to Grad CAM which deals with gradient values, check [this](https://youngminpark2559.github.io/prac_ml/pytorch/kykim/002_autograd_and_Variable.html) out
+- If you want to read above topics which are relevant to Grad CAM which deals with gradient values, check [this](https://youngminpark2559.github.io/prac_ml/pytorch/kykim/002_autograd_and_Variable.html) out